1-877-929-7245

 • Breakfast

 This morning, we take a short walk to the station for an epic rail journey from Oslo to Bergen.
-Traveling on the world-famous Bergen Railway, the highest in northern Europe, we enjoy views of the wild Norwegian countryside, passing breathtaking glaciers, mountains and spectacular fjords.
+Travelling on the world-famous Bergen Railway, the highest railway line in northern Europe, we enjoy views of the wild Norwegian countryside, passing breathtaking glaciers, mountains and fjords.

-Our route enters the deep forest, where you can look out for wild reindeer and arctic foxes as we cross the Hardanger Plateau.
-Approaching the route's summit, Finse, it feels as if we are completely alone in nature.
-Set 4,000 feet above sea level, this has been a popular training ground for arctic explorers, including Scott and Shackleton.
+Look out for wild reindeer and arctic foxes as we cross the Hardanger Plateau, passing through dense forests.
+As we reach Finse, a remote village at the summit of the route, it feels as if we are completely alone in nature.
+At 4,000 feet above sea level, this area was once a popular training ground for arctic explorers, including British pioneers Scott and Shackleton.

 Includes